LukeEmmet/GeminiLUACH/README.md

 ### "May include image" (U+1F304) 🌄

-Intended meaning: *You may display this linked image at or near the current location, if desired.*
+Intended meaning: *This linked image **may** optionally be shown in context here if desired.*

-The size and location is determined by the client.
+The size and location of the display of the image is determined by the client.
+Possible implementations would be similar to that for "may include" textual element, but for an image.

 * **Scope of inclusion: Only** images from the current domain may be interpreted - others are left as simple links.